robbie-cahill/serve-public/README.md

 serve-public --path </path/to/your/folder>
 ```

 If you are sharing a website, ensure you have a `index.html` file in your folder.
-Or, navigate manually to your HTML page.
+Or, navigate manually to your HTML page from the folder listing.

 You'll see output like
 ```